crashoverride777/swifty-ads/README.md

         }
     }
 ```
-and than call it like so
+and than call it directly like so
 ```swift
 Ads.loadSupportedBannerAd(self)
 ```

-I also made some comments in relevant spots of the helper file incase your need to pause your game, music etc.
+I also made some comments in the relevant spots of the helper file incase you need to pause your game, music etc.

 Please let me know about any bugs or improvements, I am by now means an expert.